Insurance for Construction Companies and Contractors

 Bundle policies to save money and increase coverage

-If you run a small construction or contracting business, you might want to look into adding contractor’s equipment insurance to your general liability insurance or business owner's policy.
+If you run a small construction or contracting business, you might want to look into adding a construction equipment insurance policy to your general liability insurance or business owner's policy (BOP).
 This provides coverage for up to $10,000.
 If you have more expensive building equipment, you may need to purchase inland marine insurance.

-Talk to a licensed Insureon agent about contractor’s equipment coverage for your business.
+Talk to a licensed Insureon agent about contractor’s equipment coverage options for your business.

 Contractor’s equipment insurance covers damage from work incidents

-Contractor’s tools and equipment coverage doesn’t only pay for stolen items like a tool box that disappears from a construction site.
-If your equipment is damaged by vandalism or a work accident, this policy will pay for repair or replacement.
+Contractor’s tools and equipment coverage doesn’t only pay for stolen employee tools, such as a carpenter's saws that disappear from a construction site.
+If vandalism or a work accident leads to damaged equipment, this policy will pay the cash value for the repair or replacement.
 However, it does not cover general wear and tear.

 • Hand tools, such as saws, wrenches, and hammers

-• Power tools, like drills, nail guns, and jigsaws
+• Power tools, like drills, nail guns, jigsaws, and welding machines

-• Heavy equipment, such as excavators and backhoes
+• Heavy equipment, such as excavators, backhoes, and bulldozers

 Customize coverage to fit your construction or contracting business